-Service Area Examples of what this could look like Focus Areas Character and Leadership Development SAC Youth Council, service learning projects, Junior Master Gardeners, sponsorship Provide opportunities to help SAC children organize, lead and participate in meetings and projects.
-Assume responsibility for decision making.
-Cultivate healthy values, positive self- esteem and a willingness to help others.
-Education Support and Career Development Homework help, Power Hour, STEM projects, math and money games, library of current SAC age books (hard cover and e-books), environmental projects, technology integrated into all projects.
-Provide homework support and experiential learning opportunities that promote communication skills, self- confidence, readiness skills, and a desire to learn.
-Health, Wellness and Life Skills Cooking club, My Plate, gardening projects, wellness and mindfulness activities, Healthy Habits Promote lifelong habits through healthy choices.
-Sports and Fitness Functional fitness, sports skill development and pick up sports promotes physical activities that and inclusive regardless of at ability in a safe environment.
-Recreation Outdoor adventure, trips and tours and game room activities (ex. table games) Offer recreational programming to introduce skill building, inclusiveness, diversity and multi-cultural programming via recreational trips, competitions, camps, and social events.
+Core Program Area Examples of what this could look like Focus Areas Leadership and Service SAC Youth Council, service learning projects, Junior Master Gardeners, sponsorship Provide opportunities to help SAC children organize, lead, and participate in meetings and projects.
+Assume responsibility for decision-making.
+Cultivate healthy values, positive selfesteem, and a willingness to help others.
+Education and STEM Homework help, Power Hour, STEM projects, math and money games, library of current SAC age books (hard cover and e-books), environmental projects, technology integrated into all projects.
+Provide homework support and experiential learning opportunities that promote communication skills, self-confidence, readiness skills, and a desire to learn.
+Health and Wellness Cooking club, My Plate, gardening projects, wellness and mindfulness activities, Healthy Habits Promote lifelong habits through healthy choices.
+Sports and Recreation Functional fitness, sports skill development and pick up sports.
+Outdoor adventure, trips and tours and game room activities (ex. table games) Offer developmentally appropriate activities that encourages physical activity, fitness and recreation and promotes skill building, diversity, and multi-cultural programming that is fun and inclusive regardless of athletic ability.
+The Arts The Arts programming will include variety of performing arts, visual arts, and literary arts to generate enthusiasm and promote a lifelong appreciation of the arts.
+Discover, transform, and adapt language to create avid readers, cultivate appreciation for literature and introduce and expand digital literacy.
+Incorporate Science, Technology, Engineering, and Math experiences to innovate and create beyond the imagination.
+The Arts is the foundation of learning.